clevercanyon/utilities/README.md

 # @clevercanyon/utilities

 Utilities for JavaScript apps running in any environment.
+A few exceptions are noted with `@requiredEnv` docBlock tags.